gom9000/gom9000/README.md

 Software engineer by profession, electronics maker and math explorer by inclination.

-A long-standing interest in sciences that shows up in the maths, in the circuits, and occasionally in the way I think about everything else.
+A long-standing interest in sciences that shows up in the math, in the circuits, and occasionally in the way I think about everything else.

 ---